THE GOVERNING PRIESTHOOD

 We must confess that we have many traditions that are not true to the Scriptures.

-Notice that assignment to condemnation on the Day of Resurrection is not dependent on believing in Christ, although believing in Christ is essential when God faces us with Christ, but rather with what we have done; how we have behaved whether or not we have received Christ.
+Notice that, although believing in Christ is essential when God presents Christ to us, assignment to condemnation on the Day of Resurrection is not dependent on believing in Christ, but rather on what we have done, how we have behaved, whether or not we have received Christ.

-The Kingdom of God is Christ in the governing priesthood bringing the Presence, will, blessing, and healing to the saved people of the nations of the earth.
+The Kingdom of God is Christ in the governing priesthood bringing God’s Presence, will, blessing, and healing to the saved people of the nations of the earth.

 The Christian Church is the Body of Christ.
 It is not of the world.
 Each member, each true Christian, is part of Christ.